DaleOnRails/CA-Assignment-MH-kit/README.md

 ```
 This worked!
 Although (with bad coding habits and a fixed mindset still to shed) after continuing with this approach for quite a while i ended up with over 100 lines of code displaying a super ugly multi-nested case statement! *face slap*

-I then wasted the next day on googling trying to find some kind of help or similar instance i could relate this probelm too.
+I then wasted the next day on googling trying to find some kind of help or similar instance i could relate this problem to.
-However with almost no examples of menu driven terminal applications on the internet, i wasn't able to find anything that helped solve my problem (or any of the other numerous challenges i ran into while developing this application for that matter).
-(Also to note on that, that is the major reason why i am posting these long ugly code snippets..in the hope of helping someone in the future).
+However with almost no examples of menu driven terminal applications on the internet, i wasn't able to find anything that helped solve my problem.
+It especially didn't help having an esoteric application idea such as this.

+(or for any of the other numerous challenges i ran into while developing this application for that matter).
+(Also to note on that, that is the major reason why i am posting these long ugly code snippets and rambles...in the hope of helping someone in the future).

 With shame i'll admit i was trying to fix this for nearly two full days and came to the conclusion that i would fail this assessment and would make a terible dev.
-(Still hasn't been marked  and im late for that matter so i won't speak to soon)
+(This still hasn't been marked and im late for that matter so i won't speak to soon!!)

 *It wasn't until i started to believe in myself and slow down to think logically, that everything started to work!!
 As corny as that sounds*